rybak/VanillaWithFlake/README.md

 # VanillaWithFlake
-A Minecraft datapack to make slight tweaks and QOL improvements to Vanilla with no mods
+A Minecraft datapack to make slight tweaks, restore removed/unused content, and QOL improvements to Vanilla with no mods

 ## Current change list: